josepfontm/EOVmitigation/README.md

 # EOVmitigation

 **Introduction:** This repository contains several EOV Procedures which I have used in different publications/works.
+Additional functions which aid in plotting results are also included.

 In the future I intend to merge these methods into the [Pymodal library](https://github.com/grcarmenaty/pymodal).

 ## Interpreting Environmental Variability from Damage Sensitive Features